nwsw/nwcplugin-api/api/nwc.md

 <a name="drawpos"></a>
 **nwc.drawpos**

 This is the default instance of a [drawpos](nwc.drawpos.md) reference object.
-It is used to reference an existing notation drawing position while running a user `draw` or `width` hook.
+It is used to reference an existing notation drawing position while running a user object's `width` and `draw` methods.

 ---------------------------------